rachitnigam/rachitnigam.com/content/post/first-two-years.md

 do a rotation with [Adrian Sampson][adrian] during the fall and switch to working with [Nate Foster][nate].

-Adrian pitched me three projects: A new project on using program synthesis to automatically partition programs for reconfigurable architectures, an existing project on a type system for a high level programming language for FPGA, and another existing project on a type system for graphics and shader programming languages.
+Adrian pitched me three projects: Use program synthesis to automatically partition programs for reconfigurable architectures, build a type system for a high-level programming language for FPGAs, and a type system for graphics and shader programming languages.

 I decided to work on the type system for FPGA programming (called Dahlia).
 I was unsure that I would be a good fit for this project because I had no background in computer architecture research.
-I hoped that my programming languages experience would compliment the architecture experience of the other graduate student on the project and that I could continue helping with a prototype compiler that an undergrad had built for Seashell.
+I hoped that my programming languages experience would be useful for the project and that I could learn enough about architecture to contribute to the project.

-I started reading about FPGA programs, implementing various features for the compilers, and writing down proofs for various type system properties.
+I started reading about FPGAs, implementing various features for the Dahlia compiler, and writing down proofs for various type system properties.
 I also got involved with the programming languages group and gave my [first PLDG talk](https://www.cs.cornell.edu/courses/cs7190/2018fa/).

-We designed several language features for Seashell.
+We designed several language features for Dahlia.
 A particularly thorny design issue was supporting complex iteration patterns while providing type safety.
 We came up with [memory views](https://capra.cs.cornell.edu/seashell/docs/view.html) to solve this.